JamesDolphin/discordGo---ReadMe/README.md

 - !gamechannel - 1 argument - end of match postings will appear in this channel eg !gamechannel #thechannel

 - !adminchannel - 1 argument - channel which admin messages will appear. eg !adminchannel #adminchannel
     >The adminchannel is used for printing the server list and displaying player disconnects

+- !chatchannel - 1 argument - channel which chat messages will appear. eg !chatchannel #chatchannel

 - !servers - no arguments - prints a list of all servers and their internal ID's
     >Will list IP and port, current team names playing (can be undefined) and if rcon sending is available.

 - !delserver - 1 argument - deletes server (and removes the log address) by ID. eg !delsever 15.
 Can also use !delserver all
     >Server ID's can be found using the !servers command

+- !usechat - 2 arguments - displays chat of server (only 1 server at a time) in the !chatchannel eg !usechat serverid yes/no

  ### The following commands REQUIRE !startrcon to be used first AND correctly ---